-In the Narrative of the claim form or on an attachment, show the appraisal and calculations to document that qualifications for a replant payment have been met.
+In the Narrative of the PW or on an attachment, show the appraisal calculations to document that qualifications for a replant payment have been met.
 To qualify for replanting payment, the:

-- (1) insured crop must be damaged by an insurable cause; - (2) AIP determines that it is practical to replant (Refer to the LAM); - (3) acres must have been planted on or after the "Initial Planting" date established by the Special Provisions; - (4) per acre appraisal (or appraisal plus any appraisals for uninsured causes of loss) must be less than 90 percent of the per acre final stage production guarantee for the acreage the insured intends to replant; - (5) acreage replanted must be AT LEAST the lesser of 20 acres or 20 percent of the insured planted acreage for the unit as determined on the final planting date, or within the late planting period if a late planting period is applicable (Any acreage planted after the end of the late planting period will not be included when determining if the 20 acres or 20 percent qualification is met.
+- (1) insured crop must be damaged by an insurable cause; - (2) AIP determines that it is practical to replant (refer to the LAM); - (3) acres must have been planted on or after the "earliest planting date" established by the SP; - (4) per acre appraisal (or appraisal plus any appraisals for uninsured causes of loss) must be less than 90 percent of the per acre final stage production guarantee for the acreage the insured intends to replant; - (5) acreage replanted must be at least the lesser of 20 acres or 20 percent of the insured planted acreage for the unit as determined on the final planting date, or within the late planting period if a late planting period is applicable (Any acreage planted after the end of the late planting period will not be included when determining if the 20 acres or 20 percent qualification is met.
 Refer to the LAM.); and - (6) AIP has given consent to replant.